MooersLab/cmdstanpy-voice-in/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Library of voice-triggered code snippets for cmdstanpy using Voice-In Plus (coming soon)
+# Library of voice-triggered code snippets for cmdstanpy using Voice-In Plus

 The module [cmdstanpy](https://mc-stan.org/cmdstanpy/) is a Python wrapper for cmdstan.
 Cmdstanpy is more current than PyStan.